-Career Connections, a division of Arc Herkimer, assists individuals with disabilities, ages 16 and older, in obtaining meaningful employment, based on each person’s interests, skills and needs.
+Career Connections, a division of Arc Herkimer, assists individuals with disabilities, ages 16 and older, in obtaining meaningful employment, based on each person’s interests, skills, and needs.
 Services are provided in a variety of settings.
 All activities and opportunities support people in achieving their vocational dreams and establishing their place in the community.
-Career Connection employment training services include: school to work programs job-readiness programs, internships, and career exploration and training programs.
+Career Connection employment training services include school to work programs job-readiness programs, internships, and career exploration and training programs.

 The following are options and programs that are available to help individuals obtain their vocational goals:

-Transportation services may be available.
+Transportation Services: Transportation services may be available.